 Are we calling up our doctor right now to see if Metagenics is the right choice?
 Well, there are pros and cons, so we have some reservations.
 The taste is good for some but not for others.
 The price is okay if you look at the quantity but only for a select few.
 There’s also the issue that meal replacements are available in just about any grocery store or supercenter out there so you don’t have to visit the doctor.

 If you want to use a meal replacement to lose weight that’s a good choice.
-But, we suggest you maximize your weight-loss potential by adding a clinically tested supplement that helps dieters reach their goals faster.
+But, we suggest you consider maximizing your weight-loss potential by adding a clinically tested supplement that helps dieters reach their goals faster.

 Among the best products we’ve seen in 2016 is one called Leptigen.
-The four ingredients have been clinically tested and shown to help boost fat loss and metabolism.
+The four ingredients have been clinically shown to help boost fat loss and metabolism and cut appetite.
 We found tons of customer reviews talking about some amazing results and side effects don’t seem to be much of a problem.

 Plus, the company that makes Leptigen is confident enough in the formula to give customers a Special Trial Offer.